andersfugmann/borderline/README.md

 are definedby a list of networks (ipv4 and ipv6) and a list of network interfaces.

-= Not handled yet =
+## Not handled yet

 * MAC filtering
-* Init.d / System.d integraiton
+* System.d integraiton
 * System settings checking (like ip_forward, log_martian)

-= Installation =
+# Installation
 To be written

-= Status =
+## Status =
 Version 1.0 is very close.
 The firewall handles ipv4 and ipv6 addresses and output working nft script.